 This story was featured in our ELECTricity newsletter in March 2014.
 Sign up to receive more success stories from election offices across the country.
 And how is your election office using technology to run excellent elections?
-Tell us about it at email@example.com -- we'd love to share your story!
+Tell us about it by emailing firstname.lastname@example.org -- we'd love to share your story!

 Ramsey County is home to Minnesota’s capital, St. Paul.
 Like its twin city, Minneapolis, St. Paul is home to an elaborate skyway system that goes from building to building, allowing pedestrians to walk around downtown while avoiding bad weather.
 Ramsey County is the smallest and most densely populated county in Minnesota.
 Naturally, folks huddle to stay warm.